Leonardo-Boss/suckless-site/suckless.org/community.md

 ### Best practice

-When beginning a new discussion on the mailinglists, except for the wiki@ mailinglist, prepend your subject with the project name you are referring to.
+When beginning a new discussion on the mailing lists, except for the wiki@ mailing list, prepend your subject with the project name you are referring to.
 This makes it easier for project maintainers to answer your questions.